Family of slain Utah family says husband took guns from home

 Without knowing the details about how the shootings unfolded it is not clear whether having those firearms in the home could have helped stop the bloodshed, Jennie Earl said.
 However, if either Tausha Haight or Gail Earl had a chance to defend their family, they would have been able to use the guns, she said.

-“They would have because they had the skills to do it,” she said.
+“They could have because they had the skills to do it,” she said.

-Matt Munson, the attorney representing Mr. Haight’s family, did not immediately respond to questions about the firearms in the home.
+Matt Munson, the attorney representing Michael Haight’s family, did not respond to questions about the firearms in the home but sent a statement from his clients mourning the loss of the family and sending condolences to the Earls.

 The family revealed the information about the guns being removed in a statement issued Friday that also lamented the “unthinkable tragedy” and called on the media and public to refrain from using the shooting for any “advocacy of political agendas.”